bernskioldmedia/helm-wp/README.md

 # Helm WP

 Helm is Bernskiold Media's WordPress development framework.
 It's meant to be loaded as a Composer dev depenency and proves a set of tools to help you develop WordPress themes and plugins.

-- Docker container for local development
+Helm is heavily inspired by/a WordPress adapted fork of Laravel Sail.

 ## Installation